-Junior Women's Club of Mentor
+Welcome to The Junior Women’s Club of Mentor.

 The Junior Women’s Club of Mentor (JWCM) is a non-profit civic organization of local women committed to promoting volunteerism, aiding the local community and fostering new friendships.